Kernel-learning parameter prediction and evaluation in algebraic multigrid method for several PDEs: Summary

 In this paper, we have highlighted the effectiveness of kernel learning methods, particularly GPR, in optimizing parameters for AMG when solving various PDEs.
 The results demonstrated significant time savings and high reliability in parameter prediction, especially when using combined kernel functions.
 These findings provided valuable theoretical support for AMG optimization and practical applications.

-In future, there are {three} promising directions worth exploring.
+In future, there are three promising directions worth exploring.
 First, mixed precision computing can be integrated with GPR-based AMG optimization.
 By leveraging low-precision computations for initial parameter exploration and high-precision adjustments for accuracy, computational efficiency can be further enhanced.
 Second, extending this approach to more complex PDEs, such as nonlinear equations and multiphysics problems, will require developing advanced kernel functions and multitask learning frameworks to handle their nonlinearity and multiscale nature.
-This extension could significantly improve the efficiency and accuracy of solving these challenging problems. {Third, we will consider to employ Online Gaussian Process Regression (Online GPR) to address the challenges of few-shot learning and dynamic adaptation in large-scale matrix parameter prediction.
-This method utilizes an incremental learning mechanism to achieve dynamic optimization and real-time updating of model parameters, effectively overcoming the parameter adjustment latency inherent in traditional batch processing methods when handling streaming data.}
+This extension could significantly improve the efficiency and accuracy of solving these challenging problems.
+Third, we will further explore direct parameter prediction mechanisms based on PDE types, with the aim of fundamentally avoiding the need for repeated training procedures when encountering new PDEs.
+Besides, we will consider to employ Online GPR to address the challenges of few-shot learning and dynamic adaptation in large-scale matrix parameter prediction.
+This method utilizes an incremental learning mechanism to achieve dynamic optimization and real-time updating of model parameters, effectively overcoming the parameter adjustment latency inherent in traditional batch processing methods when handling streaming data.

 In conclusion, the integration of kernel learning with AMG parameter optimization offers a promising path forward.
-Future work on mixed precision techniques and complex PDEs will likely yield more efficient and reliable numerical methods for solving real-world scientific and engineering problems.
+However, a comprehensive theoretical explanation for the predictive efficacy of different kernels and the factors influencing prediction accuracy will be a key focus of future work.
+Furthermore, our subsequent research will focus on mixed precision techniques on GPU architectures\cite{H-2022} , and their performance improvements for AMG.
+Investigating complex PDEs with these advanced methods will likely yield more efficient and reliable numerical solutions for real-world scientific and engineering problems.